lambdamikel/Speak-SID/README.md

 - **I2C Mode**: 7.
 Not implemented yet.
 In the meantime, patch / extend the firmware for your own I2C device yourself!

 - **GPIO Mode**: 8.
 Simple.
 The lower nibble of each byte sent to `&FBEE` (IOREQ WRITE) will be output to the 4 GPOs 1 to 4, and visalized on the LED Segment Bar.
-The current status of the 4 GPIs 1 to 4 can be read from `&FBEE` (IOREQ READ) at any tmie in that mode.
+The current status of the 4 GPIs 1 to 4 can be read from `&FBEE` (IOREQ READ) at any time in that mode.

 - **Echo Test Mode**: 9.
 For testing the communication between the CPC and Speak&SID.
 In this mode, each byte sent (IOREQ WRITE) to port `&FBEE` is immediately echoed back and output on port `&FBEE` such that the next IOREQ READ will read the same value as just sent.